machinalis/telegraphy/doc/source/intro.rst

 rely on it for authentication.

 In order to authenticate clients we must pre share a secret *ws auth token*.
-This token is created by the gateway whenever a page that uses meerkat template tag is rendered.
+This token is created by the gateway whenever a page that uses telegraphy template tag is rendered.
 These tokens are short lived, they expire once the websocket connection has been established.

 If the client reconnects it must send a CONNECT command